viam-soleng/viam-sensor-history/README.md

-# Module sensor-replay
+# Module sensor-playback

-A Viam `sensor` component for historical data replay from Viam's data management service.
+A Viam `sensor` component for historical data playback from Viam's data management service.

-## Model hunter:sensor-replay:sensor
+## Model hunter:sensor-playback:sensor

-This model implements the `rdk:component:sensor` API by simulating a live sensor and fetching a dataset from a specified time range and replaying it in real-time with configurable speed and looping.
+This model implements the `rdk:component:sensor` API by simulating a live sensor and fetching a dataset from a specified time range and playback in real-time with configurable speed and looping.

 ### Configuration